 Clause.
 Assessment.
 Compliance.
 Appendix 5, 2.3 Zone objectives and land use table The land use table for each zone sets out what development is permitted without consent, permitted with consent and prohibited.
 The consent authority must have regard to the objectives for development in a zone when determining a development application in respect of land within a zone.
 The zone objectives for this site are: • To provide for the housing needs of the community within a low density residential environment. • To enable other land uses that provide facilities or services to meet the day to day needs of residents. • To allow people to carry out a reasonable range of activities from their homes where such activities are not likely to adversely affect the living environment of neighbours. • To support the well-being of the community by enabling educational, recreational, community, religious and other activities where compatible with the amenity of a low density residential environment. • To provide a diverse range of housing types to meet community housing needs within a low density residential environment.
 The lot is located in an R2 Low Density Residential zone.
-The proposed development can be characterised as a 'dwelling house' which is permitted with consent in the R2 Low Density Residential zone of Appendix 5 of the SEPP.
+The proposed development is characterised as a 'dwelling house' which is permitted with consent in the R2 Low Density Residential zone of Appendix 5 - SEPP (Precincts-Western Parkland City) 2021.
 The proposal meets the objectives of the zone as: The proposal will provide for the housing needs of the community within the low-density residential environment.
 The proposal is consistent with its surrounds, allowing for a reasonable range of activities to be carried out that are consistent with those surrounding it.
 The proposal will be an addition to the existing housing type typical to the immediate surrounds.
-Yes Appendix 5, 4.3 Height of buildings 6020 1235007 6018 1235007 Maximum buildings heights must not exceed the maximum building height shown on the Height of Buildings Map The proposed development has a maximum building height of 6.27m.
+Yes Appendix 5, 4.3 Height of buildings Maximum buildings heights must not exceed the maximum building height shown on the Height of Buildings Map.
+The proposed development has a maximum building height of 6.28m.
 No (Clause 4.6 written request submitted).
+Appendix 5, 4.6 Exceptions to development standards Development consent may be granted for development that contravenes a development standard imposed by the SEPP or any other environmental planning instrument.
+The applicant has submitted a written request under Clause 4.6 of the Growth SEPP justifying the contravention to the maximum height of buildings development standard.
+The Clause 4.6 written request is assessed in the main body of the report.
+It is considered that the applicant's written request has adequately demonstrated that compliance with the development standard Yes

-State Environmental Planning Policy (Precincts - Western Parkland City) 2021 Assessment Table
+State Environmental Planning Policy (Precincts-Western Parkland City) 2021 Assessment Table